tjarrettveracode/veracode-offboard/README.md

 Arguments supported include:

 * --usernames, -u : list of user names to deactivate, separated by spaces
+* --delete (opt): If set, deletes users rather than deactivating.
+Note that this is not reversible!

 ## NOTES

-1. The script only deactivates users (by setting the `Active` flag to `False`).
+1. If `--delete` is not set, this script only deactivates users (by setting the `Active` flag to `False`).
 It does not delete them.